privacyguides/privacyguides.org/docs/advanced/tor-overview.md

 ---
 title: "Tor Overview"
 icon: 'simple/torproject'
+description: Tor is a free to use, decentralized network designed for using the internet with as much privacy as possible.
 ---

 Tor is a free to use, decentralized network designed for using the internet with as much privacy as possible.
 If used properly, the network enables private and anonymous browsing and communications.